 MBAM Database Read-Write | Security Group | Security Group for adding Read-Write DB members |

-As you can see in the image below, these are how these accounts and groups were added to thr MBAM (SQL) Server to support MBAM deployment.
-In the post-installation of SQL Server, make sure that you provide the user accounts in SQL Server, and assign the permissions to the user or (groups) that will be configuring the MBAM database and reporting roles on the database server.
+The image below illustrates how we added these accounts and groups to the MBAM (SQL) Server, supporting MBAM deployment.
+In the post-installation of SQL Server, make sure that you provide the user accounts in SQL Server.
+You can allocate permissions to users or groups responsible for setting up MBAM database and reporting roles on the server.
 These same prerequisites also apply to the compliance and audit database.

 To manage MBAM Administrator Role memberships